CSCfi/rems/README.md

 ## Contributing

 - REMS is an open source project.
+We use the [MIT License](./LICENSE).
 - We welcome [issues through GitHub](https://github.com/CSCfi/rems/issues).
 - You can [contact the team on the discussion board](https://github.com/CSCfi/rems/discussions) or [via email](mailto:rems@csc.fi).
 - In case you would like to contribute to the development, perhaps you participate in Hacktoberfest, then please refer to the [contributing document](CONTRIBUTING.md).
 We'll guide you through to get your pull request reviewed and merged.